RedisLabs/redislabs-docs/content/rc/_index.md

 ### Encryption and authentication

-Meet your security goals without compromising performance using Redis Enterprise Cloud's fully encrypted SSL connections, and apply multi-level authentication mechanisms such as:
+Meet your security goals without compromising performance using Redis Cloud Essentials' fully encrypted SSL connections, and apply multi-level authentication mechanisms such as:

 - IP whitelist